Nuragic complex of Serra Orrios

 Serra Orrios is an important Nuragic archaeological complex located in the municipality of Dorgali, in the province of Nuoro.

 Description

-The site, dating from the 2nd millennium BC, is a sanctuary village, one of the best conserved of the Nuragic Sardinia, consisting of a hundred or so of circular huts, simple or even complex and clustered in isolation, and two sacred areas surrounded by sacred fences that separate them from the dwelling, inside which there are two temples of the megaron type.
+Dating back to the 2nd millennium BC, the site is a sanctuary village and one of the most well-preserved examples in Nuragic Sardinia, consisting of about a hundred circular huts, simples or even complexes and clustered in blocks, and two sacred areas surrounded by sacred fences that separate them from the dwellings, inside which there are two temples of the "Megaron" type.